julsraemy/phd/src/thesis.md

 [^30]: Rijksmuseum: <https://www.rijksmuseum.nl/>

 [^31]: @zeng_metadata_2022 [p.
-11] articulate that .
-In the context of
-    this thesis, I have chosen to favour the plural form of (meta)data.
+11] articulate that ‘as with “data”, metadata can be either singular or plural.
+It is used as singular in the sense of a kind of data; however, in plural form, the term refers to things one can count’.
+In the context of this thesis, I have chosen to favour the plural form of (meta)data.
 However, I acknowledge that I may occasionally use the singular form when referring to the overarching concepts or when quoting references verbatim.

 [^32]: The snapshot of this bibliographic record was taken from
     <https://swisscovery.slsp.ch/permalink/41SLSP_UBS/11jfr6m/alma991170746542405501>.